 Please note that if this is your first time logging in, you'll also be asked for the web address of your Rock server.

-To generate statements, click the start button.
-If at any point you need to change the web address of the Rock server, you can do so in this screen by clicking the Tools button in the upper-left cornerand selecting Options.
+If you need to change the Rock URL, you can do so from the Statement Generator screen pictured below by clicking the Tools button in the upper-left corner and selecting Options.